• Skip to primary navigation

 Description

-This easy version of pork tenderloin stir fry is made with tender slices of pork and tri-color bell peppers.
-They are quickly sauteed and then a flavorful, savory sauce is added to the skillet.
-Dinner ready under 30 minutes!
+This Chinese-American, easy version of pork tenderloin stir fry is made with tender slices of pork and tri-color bell peppers.
+They are quickly sautéed and then a flavorful, savory sauce is added to the skillet.
+Dinner is ready under 30 minutes!

 Ingredients